View Current

 Contacts for further information

 (48) A conflict of interest resulting from the acceptance of gifts, benefits or hospitality are not always clear to those who have them.
-Individuals who are unsure about the acceptance of a gift, benefit or hospitality, or the application of this policy, should ask their manager or one of: the Chief Executive Officer, the Director Risk Information Security and Compliance, or the Executive Director People Culture and Corporate Services for advice.
+Individuals who are unsure about the acceptance of a gift, benefit or hospitality, or the application of this policy, should ask their manager or one of: the Chief Executive Officer, the Director Risk Information Security and Compliance, or the Executive Director Finance, Reporting, Assurance and Marketing for advice.

 Top of Page